 Kanata perked up and headed down the ramp, though he paused to look back at Touko.
 For whatever reason, Kanata seemed more chipper inside this funny-smelling cart than he ever had in the village.

 Touko followed after Kanata, going through the door and entering a hallway made of metal.
-The floor was a thick wire mesh, all painted black, and the walls were lined with pipes, knobs, gauges, and vermilion and yellow lights.
+The floor was a thick wire mesh, all painted black, and the walls were lined with pipes, knobs, gauges, and red and yellow lights.

 A lot of the pipes intersected on the ceiling.
 Touko saw rod-shaped lanterns there and stared.
 She’d never seen a lantern in that shape before, and there were so many of them, all uniformly spaced.